 Volume 2 – The Meadow, Gauley, and Summersville Lake

-This volume documents the climbing north of the main gorge of the New, over 1400 routes on the crags long the Meadow and Gauley rivers and surrounding Summersville Lake.
+This volume documents the climbing north of the main gorge of the New, with over 1400 routes on the crags along the Meadow and Gauley rivers and surrounding Summersville Lake.
 Many of the crags here are close to fine swimming holes, making them favorites for summer climbing.
 The Coliseum at the Lake is arguably the most sought-after hardperson’s crag in the entire region, and as of 2021 now boasts the hardest sport climb in the East.
 Just a short stroll away is Orange Oswald, likely the most popular 5.10 sport crag in the New.
 And the steep, psychedelic rock of the Meadow must be seen to be believed.

 Endless climbing!
 But of course, you won’t want to miss the fantastic crags of the main gorge — see New River Rock Volume 1.

 - Long Point

 - up-to-date beta on over 1400 routes

 - detailed history